gardenlinux/gardenlinux/tests/README.md

 | $FEATURE_NAME | test_$TEST_NAME.py | features/$FEATURE_NAME/test/test_$TEST_NAME.py |
 | CIS | test_cis.py | [features/cis/test/test_cis.py](../features/cis/test/test_debian_cis.py) |

-# Integration Tests
+# Platform Tests
 ## Prerequisites
-Build the integration test container with all necessary dependencies.
-This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP). *Note: For `KVM` and `CHROOT` platforms the `gardenlinux/base-test` container can be used but will also work with the full-fledged testing container `gardenlinux/integration-test`.*
+Build the platform test container with all necessary dependencies.
+This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP). *Note: For `KVM` and `CHROOT` platforms the `gardenlinux/base-test` container can be used but will also work with the full-fledged testing container `gardenlinux/platform-test`.*

-    make --directory=container build-integration-test
+    make --directory=container build-platform-test

-The resulting container image will be tagged as `gardenlinux/integration-test:<version>` with `<version>` being the version that is returned by `bin/garden-version` in this repository.
+The resulting container image will be tagged as `gardenlinux/platform-test:<version>` with `<version>` being the version that is returned by `bin/garden-version` in this repository.
 All further tests run inside this container.

 ## Using the tests on supported platforms
 ### General

-The integration tests require a config file containing vital information for interacting with the cloud providers.
+The platform tests require a config file containing vital information for interacting with the cloud providers.
 In the following sections, the configuration options are described in general and for each cloud provider individually.

 Since the configuration options are provided as a structured YAML with the cloud provider name as root elements, it is possible to have everything in just one file.